xjtuyanshi/CarND-Advanced-Lane-Lines/README.md

 * Nevertheless, the output video results are still very sensitive to road quality, shadows, overexposed video image, sharp curvature(hard_challenge_video).
 We need to fine tune the parameters to make sure the pipe line works better in a certain situation but it most likely will not work well in the another situation.
-* Due to limited time, I didn't get a chance to find some latest research on lane detection butI would like to learn more robust lane detection techniques in following studies.
+* Due to limited time, I didn't get a chance to find some latest research on lane detection but I would like to learn more robust lane detection techniques in following studies.